renatobjr/node-url-shortner/README.md

 JWT_SECRET=your-strong-jwt-secret
 ```

-2. Start the container for the firts time to install NPM dependencies:
+2. Start the container for the firts time to install NPM dependencies (in some cases it's necessaty stop de MySQL service on GNU/Linux environment):

 ```bash
 docker compose run auth-service npm ci